Grasseh/grasseh.com/resources/blog/entries/19-My_first_campaign_as_a_Dungeon_Master.md

 #### Don't stick to the "rules"

 I mentioned earlier that my boss spent a lot of time telling me his D&D stories.
-I didn't mention that at some point, they switched to another Tabletop Roleplaying Game system (I believe it was named Vamp).
+I didn't mention that at some point, they switched to another Tabletop Roleplaying Game system (I believe it was named Vamp[1]).
 One of the reason he gave me for switching (other than their familiarity and how the like that other system) was that they did not enjoy looking for rules about everything.
 Most of their sessions were searching for stuff in the Handbook.